panoptesDev/Safecoin/docs/src/integrations/exchange.md

 ## Setting up Deposit Accounts

-Safecoin accounts do not require any on-chain initialization; once they contain some PANO, they exist.
-To set up a deposit account for your exchange, simply generate a Safecoin keypair using any of our [wallet tools](../wallet-guide/cli.md).
+Panoptis accounts do not require any on-chain initialization; once they contain some PANO, they exist.
+To set up a deposit account for your exchange, simply generate a Panoptis keypair using any of our [wallet tools](../wallet-guide/cli.md).

 We recommend using a unique deposit account for each of your users.

-Safecoin accounts are charged [rent](developing/programming-model/accounts.md#rent) on creation and once per epoch, but they can be made rent-exempt if they contain 2-years worth of rent in PANO.
+Panoptis accounts are charged [rent](developing/programming-model/accounts.md#rent) on creation and once per epoch, but they can be made rent-exempt if they contain 2-years worth of rent in PANO.
 In order to find the minimum rent-exempt balance for your deposit accounts, query the